Marriage equality is now the law in all 50 states.

 An insurance company’s financial strength is the best indicator of its ability to pay claims.

-There are two basic kinds of life insurance: term and permanent.
+There are two basic kinds of life insurance: Term and permanent.
+The right type for you depends on why you need insurance and what features are important to you.

 With proper planning, life insurance can help provide a solid financial foundation for you and your spouse.

 Caring for a family member with special needs is a big responsibility.
 With planning, you can feel better knowing that their future needs will be met.

 If your spouse isn’t a U.S. citizen, you may face special estate and financial planning issues.

 Creating a budget can help you build a healthy financial statement and increase your net worth.